korayyenal/credit-risk-analysis-r/README.md

 1. XGBoost
 2. Blackboost (a gradient boosting method where regression trees are utilized as base-learners.)

-As the evaluation metric, I use the MSE.
+As the evaluation metric, I use the RMSE.

 ## Results